Mark Ridgers: Ross County

 Born in Inverness, Ridgers started his career as a youth player with Ross County.
-On 16 December 2006, at age 15, he made his senior debut, coming on as a half time substitute in a Scottish League Cup match against Stranraer, replacing Craig Samson in a 1–0 loss.
+On 8th August at age 15, he made his senior debut, coming on as a half time substitute in a Scottish League Cup match against Stranraer, replacing Craig Samson in a 4-2 Victory.
+Becoming the youngest ever player to play for the club.

-Hearts
+Heart of Midlothian

 In May 2007, he transferred to Heart of Midlothian for a £40,000 fee.
 Whilst playing for Hearts under 19 squad Ridgers impressed manager Csaba Laszlo and was promoted to the first team signing a new contract keeping him at the club until 2012.
 In November 2009, he was sent on loan to East Fife on a monthlong loan deal to give him first team experience.
 Despite subsequent loans to Airdrie United and a return to East Fife he was yet to make a first team appearance for Hearts, although had been named on the bench.

 On his return from loan at East Fife, he was named on the bench again as a substitute against Auchinleck Talbot in the Scottish Cup.
 On 30 January 2012, he was rewarded with a new two-year contract extending his stay at the club until 2014.
 On 24 March 2012, he made his senior debut for the club, coming on as a half time substitute in a Scottish Premier League match against St Johnstone, replacing Jamie MacDonald in a 2–1 loss.
 He went on to make his first start on 5 May, against St Johnstone.
 He was on the bench when Hearts won the 2012 Scottish Cup Final.